j-barnak/NakOS/README.md

 ### LSP Setup

 If you're using `clangd`, you have to pass `--query-driver=/path/to/cross-compiler` as an argument.
 I use Conquer of Completion, better known simply as CoC.
-In my CoC config file (you reach this file with `:CocConfig`) within vim.
+In my CoC **local** config file (you reach this file with `:CocLocalConfig`) within vim.
 The file should look like:

     {
         "clangd.arguments": ["--query-driver=/home/jared/projects/cpp_projects/NakOS/Toolchain/opt/cross/bin/i686-elf-g++"]
     }

 You may have more properties within the configuration file and the path to the cross-compiler will certainly differ.